Benefits of a Central Bank Issued Digital Currency (CBDC)

 Auditability - Each DXD has its own digital serial number that the central bank can track and audit.
 Each transaction is recorded and can also be viewed and tracked in real-time, facilitating better compliance with AML and CFT frameworks.

-Logistical Advantages - Instant [CIMA] issuance and distribution of [DKYD] will eliminate the time, costs, and other challenges of distributing and managing physical cash.
+Logistical Advantages - Instant issuance and distribution of Digital Dollars will eliminate the time, costs, and other challenges of distributing and managing physical cash.

 Monetary Policy - Bitt’s Central Bank Management Panel software is designed to provide real-time detailed information and reports on transaction activity including number of transactions, speed of transactions, and velocity of circulation of money.
-This gives the [CIMA] the ability to accurately monitor the effect of monetary policy actions and make adjustments accordingly.
+This gives central banks the ability to accurately monitor the effect of monetary policy actions and make adjustments accordingly

 Efficiency - Central bank issued DXD will be able to facilitate lower cost transactions, compared to existing mechanisms such as wire transfers, cheques, inter-bank transfers, bill payment, etc. lowering the overall cost of doing business.